edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 those files in the ``docs`` folder.

 ..
 TODO: Where are these files and how should the user get them?
 ..
+TODO: Devon pls include parts about text files.
+Files are inside docs folder, the section you deleted : )
+..
 Devon got this far

 Split the documentation into sections